kjhealy/kieranhealy.hugo/content/blog/babcock-rankings/index.markdown

 We can add these in a final, rather large, chart for the National University data.

-{{% figure src="https://kieranhealy.org/files/misc/babcock-all-universities.png" alt="Colleges" caption="Babcock's 1911 Rankings of Public and Private Universities and US News and World Report Rankings for 2014." %}}
+{{% figure src="babcock-all-universities.png" alt="Colleges" caption="Babcock's 1911 Rankings of Public and Private Universities and US News and World Report Rankings for 2014." %}}

-You can get a [larger image](https://kieranhealy.org/files/misc/babcock-all-universities.png) or a  [PDF version of the figure](https://kieranhealy.org/files/misc/babcock-all-universities.pdf) if you want a closer look at it.
+You can get a [larger image](babcock-all-universities.png) or a  [PDF version of the figure](babcock-all-universities.pdf) if you want a closer look at it.

 Now the coding includes the pink "None" category, which adds universities that appear in the USNWR rankings but which are not in Babcock, either because they did not exist at all in 1911, or had not yet taken their present names.
 In fairness to him, the new additions still leave Babcock's classification looking pretty good.
 On the private side, Duke, Caltech, and Rice are added to the upper end of the list, and a number of new private schools further down.